Europolitics

-Europolitics (Europolitique) was a European affairs daily, founded in 1972 in Brussels.
+Europolitics (Europolitique) was a daily European affairs publication, founded in 1972 in Brussels.
 It served as an information tool for key stakeholders and professional observers of the European Union.
 Contexte bought the defunct newspaper and its website in 2015 but said it had no plans to revive the publication.

 History

 Europolitique (initially entitled European Report in English) was founded in November 1972 by journalists of AGRA, an agriculture press agency backed financially by French cereal and sugar-beet producers.
 The founders sought to develop a non-partisan European publication to compete with the only European medium existing at the time, the news bulletin of Agence Europe, which was considered a ‘semi-official journal’ "at the crossroads of professional journalism and the federalist political commitment".
 Europolitics was bought in 1977 by its Editor-in-Chief, Gérard Rousselot, and several of its journalists.
 In the early 1980s, it was acquired by Groupe Expansion, was taken over in 1994 by Havas and then absorbed by Vivendi in 1998.
 After two years of Belgian ownership (2003–2005), Europolitics was bought, on 1 October 2005, by the French group SIAC, a publisher specialized in agriculture and the food industry (which in the meantime had become the owner of AGRA).
 On 23 February 2006, Europolitics/Europolitque became a daily printed on A4 sheets, with a more reader-friendly layout and open to advertising and guest opinions.
 In terms of content, it striven to set itself apart from traditional newsletters, which rely on press releases, by giving precedence to anticipation, analysis and reflection.